Skip to main content

 Technical Analysis

-CVE-2025-12001 identifies a critical security vulnerability in Azure Access Technology's BLU-IC2 and BLU-IC4 products, specifically versions through 1.19.5.
-The root cause is improper input validation (CWE-20) related to the lack of sanitation in application manifests.
-This flaw enables stored cross-site scripting (XSS), where malicious scripts injected by an attacker are permanently stored within the application data and executed in the context of users' browsers when they access affected components.
+CVE-2025-12001 is a critical security vulnerability identified in Azure Access Technology's BLU-IC2 and BLU-IC4 products, specifically affecting versions through 1.19.5.
+The root cause is improper input validation (CWE-20) related to the lack of sanitation of application manifests.
+This flaw enables stored cross-site scripting (XSS) attacks, where malicious scripts injected by an attacker are persistently stored by the application and executed in the context of users' browsers upon accessing the affected application.
 The vulnerability does not require any authentication or user interaction, making it trivially exploitable remotely over the network.
-The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:H/VA:H/SC:H/SI:H/SA:H) reflects a perfect score of 10.0, indicating network attack vector, low complexity, no privileges or user interaction needed, and high impact on confidentiality, integrity, and availability.
-Although no known exploits are currently in the wild, the severity and ease of exploitation make this a critical threat.
-The vulnerability affects core Azure Access Technology products used in enterprise environments, potentially exposing sensitive data and enabling attackers to perform session hijacking, credential theft, or further lateral movement within networks.
-The absence of available patches at the time of reporting necessitates immediate attention to input validation controls and monitoring for suspicious activity related to application manifests.
+The CVSS 4.0 base score is 10.0, indicating a critical severity level with network attack vector, low attack complexity, no privileges or user interaction needed, and high impact on confidentiality, integrity, and availability.
+Stored XSS can lead to session hijacking, credential theft, unauthorized actions on behalf of users, and potential pivoting to further attacks within the affected environment.
+Although no known exploits are currently in the wild, the severity and ease of exploitation make this a high-priority issue.
+The lack of available patches at the time of disclosure necessitates immediate mitigation efforts by organizations using these products.

 Potential Impact